 In addition, we are engaged in research of nanoparticles on supports, e.g. metal supported catalysts.
 The interest there is to prepare materials with a narrow size distribution of the nanoparticles and investigate the effect on catalytic properties.

 Master theses can span quite a wide range from synthesis to advanced characterization of materials.
-Most theses will contain all of these tasks to a certain extent.
+Most theses will contain most of these tasks to a certain extent.
 However, it is often possible to put the emphasis on the area a student is most interested in.
 For instance, students who are mainly interested in experimental synthetic work, a thesis subject may be predominantly concerned with discovery of new materials.
 On the other hand, a thesis can also be geared more towards thorough characterization of a material.
 The synthetic part of such a thesis will then play a minor part.
 It will usually consist of preparing an already known compound for in-depth investigation by the various characterization techniques.

 - 2015.
 The effect of solvent and temperature in the synthesis of CPO-27-Ni by reflux.
 Microporous and Mesoporous Materials.
 203: 238-244. doi: 10.1016/j.micromeso.2014.10.018